Electric-Feel: Sensory Substitution System

 Description

 Most prosthetic limbs are open-loop control systems lacking tactile information.
 This absence of feedback forces users to rely solely on visual cues, resulting in imprecise force modulation and a cognitive disconnect from the device.
 Electric Feel implements a closed-loop haptic feedback system via non-invasive sensory substitution.
 The architecture comprises (1) Tactile Sensing Node (Signal Acquisition) and (2) Tactile Encoding Node (Haptic Feedback): 1.
 Reconstructs 3-DOF force vectors by monitoring magnetic flux density perturbations within a soft elastomeric skin.
 2. Encodes force magnitude and location data into spatiotemporal vibration patterns, enabling intuitive cortical remapping of prosthetic sensation.
+In the context of the Doctor Octopus Initiative, we used this system to gather force information from the robotic arm and close the loop with haptic feedback on the user's hand.
+Team: Alex Wong, Basil Chirayil, Sanjana Tawre, Sidd Mishra

 Gallery